 Innocence Canada’s mandate is to identify, advocate for, and exonerate individuals who have been convicted of a crime they did not commit and to prevent wrongful convictions through legal education and reform.

 In the years since its inception, Innocence Canada’s team of volunteers have reviewed hundreds of cases, leading to the successful exoneration of over 21 innocent individuals who together spent more than 190 years in prison for crimes they did not commit.
-Innocence Canada’s team of over 80 pro-bono lawyers are currently reviewing approximately 80 claims of innocence.
+Innocence Canada’s team of pro-bono lawyers are currently reviewing approximately 80 claims of innocence.

 About The Innocence Canada Foundation